• Menu

 Filfar

 This is an artisanal mandarin orange flavoured liqueur.
-It’s based on an old family recipe passed down from mothers to daughters.
-Originally made by the monks at Kantara in the 13th century.
+It’s based on an old family recipe passed down from mothers to daughters but was originally made by the monks at Kantara in the 13th century.

 Brandy Sour Cocktail